haytham1996/Tasks-crud-with-express-js/README.md

 ## License

-This project is open-source and available under the [MIT License](https://chat.openai.com/c/LICENSE).
+This project is open-source and available under the [MIT License]().

----

 Enjoy using the Task Management API!